ymizushi/EmotionalHub/README.md

 # EMOHUB
-the making tool for github-emoji art.
+the toolset for making github-emoji art.

 ### Initialize
 ```sh